klynmc/cc/README.md

 # Creature Comforts

 ## Purpose
-So both owners and pets can have a better sense of comfort and security
+Creature Comforts was designed to provide a better sense of security to both pets and owners by allowing your pet to stay in the comfort of their own home while you're away

 ## Website
 https://creaturecomforts.herokuapp.com/